Index |

 The negative transcription regulator shuts off all lambda transcription except for its own expression.

 The site specific recombination occurs between two related sequences in the bacterial (BOB') and phage (POP') genomes.
 The central portion of these sequences (O) are identical and recombination takes place between them to produce the lysogen - an E coli genome containing an integrated phage genome.
-The phage genome is bounded by the recombinant joints (BOP' and POB').
+The phage genome is bounded by the recombinant joints (BOP' and POB'). |

+While the bacterial host goes on with its busy life, the phage genome just goes along for the ride.
+The negative transcription factors continue to block phage genome transcription (except for their own expression).
+The phage genome replicates along with the host genome and is transmitted to all subsequent bacterial progeny of the original lysogenized cell.
 It should be noted here that lysogeny in some obscure way does benefit the host.
 Once a bacterium has become a lysogen it is immune to subsequent infection.
 Any phage infecting a lysogenic cell is immediately shut down by the negative transcription regualtors being expressed from the integrated phage genome.
 But its the life of a ticking time bomb...
+When life gets tough, the phage get going.

 Infrequently, lamda excision produces phage that carry part of the E. coli genome flanking the integration site.
 These phage (called transducing phage as they 'transduce' E coli genomic sequences between hosts) result from imprecise excision events as illustrated below.